If you can't find the answer to your question, please contact us at firstname.lastname@example.org

 BETA Camp hires world-class camp counselors to teach every part of the curriculum.
 These camp counselors are executives or founders that bring unique experiences to share with students that will help expand their world view on what is possible.
 For example, you will learning Design Thinking through an interactive workshop run by the Head of Innovation at IKEA - who runs the same workshop for C-suite executives globally.

-Additionally, we have a full-time and part-time team operations team.
+Additionally, we have a full-time operations team.
 This includes people working on ensuring the curriculum continuously improves and stays up to date, a technology team managing the student portal, and those working on partnerships and recruiting both students and camp counselors.

 Tuition goes towards salaries and operational software that makes this experience possible for you.